Brick is a basic unit of building construction

 Header bond in brick masonry

-English bond is made by alternate course of Header and Stretcher bond.
+English Bond is made by alternate courses of Header and Stretcher bonds.
 This bond is one of the strongest bond in brick masonry.

 English Bond in brick masonry